Before

 CollaborationNotebook-based collaboration.
 Work is visible, reviewable, and reusable across the team.

 DB accessBastion eliminated.
-Direct connector setup.
+Direct connectors.
 New developer onboarding dramatically faster.

 Data sciencePython notebooks natively integrated.
 Same platform, same data, no context switch.